“They’re real, and they’re spectacular” is an infamous line from a classic episode of Seinfeld.

 Reviewing your work with a critical eye makes you a strong writer, but when you’re overly critical of your text, you often get stuck.

 Again, let’s move past “stuck” as a bad thing.
-It’s simply where you are.
+It’s simply a stage you go through as you learn how to become a freelance writer.
 Say hello to your writer’s block, befriend it, and let go of any negative charge associated with it.

 You might realize you have too many ideas, or conversely, you only have a vague topic in mind.
-Both can keep you from creating cohesive content.
+Both can keep you from writing better content.

 Accept this moment as a chance to pause and know it’s temporary.